Vishing: Scamming by Phone

 If you have been a victim of identity theft (or suspect you have), contact the police to report identity theft.

 Don't let embarrassment keep you from talking to the authorities.
-If you were the only victim, identity theft would not be a growing problem.
+If you were the only victim, identity theft wouldn't be a growing problem.

 The sooner you report the potential identity theft, the sooner you can begin to resolve the issue.